 A certified historic structure is a property in Texas that is:

-The depreciation and tax-exempt use provisions of 26 USC Section 47(c)(2) do not apply to costs and expenses incurred by an entity exempt from the franchise tax under Tax Code Section 171.063, Exemption-Nonprofit Corporation Exempt from Federal Income Tax.
+The depreciation and tax-exempt use provisions of 26 USC Section 47(c)(2) do not apply to costs and expenses incurred by an entity exempt from federal income tax under Section 501(a), Internal Revenue Code.
 These nonprofit entities must satisfy all the other provisions of 26 USC Section 47(c)(2) to establish a credit.

 Effective Jan.
-1, 2022, expenditures incurred on or after that date by an entity exempt from franchise tax under Tax Code Section 171.063 to rehabilitate a structure that is leased to a tax-exempt entity in a disqualified lease, as those terms are defined by 26 USC Section 168(h), are not eligible costs and expenses.
+1, 2022, expenditures incurred on or after that date by an entity exempt from federal income tax under Section 501(a), Internal Revenue Code to rehabilitate a structure that is leased to a tax-exempt entity in a disqualified lease, as those terms are defined by 26 USC Section 168(h), are not eligible costs and expenses.

-For the period of June 14, 2017 through Dec.
-31, 2021, the depreciation and tax-exempt use provisions of 26 USC Section 47(c)(2) do not apply to costs and expenses incurred by an institution of higher education or university system as defined by Education Code Section 61.003 (Definitions).
+For the periods of June 14, 2017 through Dec.
+31, 2021, and Jan.1, 2026 through Dec.
+31, 2035, the depreciation and tax-exempt use provisions of 26 USC Section 47(c)(2) do not apply to costs and expenses incurred by an institution of higher education or university system as defined by Education Code Section 61.003, Definitions.
 These institutions of higher education or university systems must satisfy all the other provisions of 26 USC Section 47(c)(2) to establish a credit.

 Contact your certified public accountant for information on eligible costs and expenses.
 The Comptroller’s office cannot provide this information.